 When the client is lying prone it's easier to maintain good body mechanics but we are still able to over-work the hands and fingers.
 Think of petrissage at the back of the neck, circles on the scalp or friction along the upper trapezius.
 All of these techniques can cause strain to the fingers and hands if joints are not kept in alignment.
 Weight shift while petrissaging, use straight fingers for circles and friction and you should be able to give your...

-When we slow down our work it becomes more specific and allows us to get deeper pressure.
+When we slow down our work, it becomes more specific and allows us to get deeper pressure.
 If you are used to flowing quickly from one stroke to the next, cut your speed in half and really feel what is happening under your hands.
 Stop and hold.
 Use a compression, cross fiber friction, or move to a deep tissue stroke or myofascial release.
-Wipe off some oil to reduce the glide over the skin.
-Allow time...
+Wipe off some oil to reduce the glide over...